versutus/app-specs/README.md

 - Estimating project time-frame and pricing
 - Creating a workable reference for development and design

+Furthermore, practicing deliberately by building real projects is the best way to achieve mastery in this field.
+With these specs you will be able to do it in a smooth way.

 ## Purpose

 Our intention is to provide professional specifications that are agnostic, i.e, can be implemented using any programming language/stack.